 While the U.S. Environmental Protection Agency (EPA) establishes a 15 parts per billion (ppb) action level—requiring water systems to undertake corrosion control measures and to inform the public when 10% of water samples show lead concentrations exceeding 15 ppb—the organization recognizes lead can be harmful to humans even at low exposure levels.
 In children, low lead exposure has been linked to damage to the central and peripheral nervous system, learning disabilities, shorter stature, impaired hearing, and impaired formation and function of blood cells.
 In adults, lead exposure can result in reduced growth of the fetus and/or premature birth among pregnant women as well as contribute to cardiovascular complications, decreased kidney function and reproductive problems in both men and women.

-In the city of Chicago, a study conducted in 2018 found lead in the tap water of nearly 70 percent of 2,797 homes tested between 2016 and 2017.
+In the City of Chicago, a study conducted in 2018 found lead in the tap water of nearly 70 percent of 2,797 homes tested between 2016 and 2017.
 This same study reported that 30 percent of the samples had lead concentrations of higher than 5 ppb—the maximum level allowed in bottled water by the U.S. Food and Drug Administration.
 The gravity of this problem was recently acknowledged by the local government when Chicago Mayor Lori Lightfoot announced the first phase of the Lead Service Line (LSL) Replacement Program in September 2020.
 The program, which aims to replace the city’s nearly 400,000 LSLs, is estimated to cost 8.5 billion USD and take multiple decades to complete.

 Local government officials have already recognized the importance of adopting an equity-driven implementation approach, prioritizing low-income residents who (i) own and reside in their home; (ii) have a household income below 80% of the area median income (72,800 USD for a family of four); and (iii) have consistent lead concentrations above 15 ppb in their water, as tested by the Department of Water Management.
 Some experts, however, have already criticized this approach for having stringent requirements, noting the current prioritization framework may overlook low-income renters who are traditionally more exposed to lead because their housing is in poor condition.
 Given the cost and scope of the LSL Replacement Program, it is imperative that Chicago’s city officials adopt a data-driven approach that prioritizes vulnerable communities and allocates resources accordingly.